07 • 22 • 2019

 - Expands previous language tackling plastic pellet pollution, microplastic pollution, and wet wipe labelling standards.

-As of May 2021, the BFFPPA has over 98 co-sponsors in the House of Representatives and 12 in the Senate of the 117th U.S. Congress.
+As of October 2021, the BFFPPA has 118 co-sponsors in the House of Representatives and 12 in the Senate of the 117th U.S. Congress.